graphile/graphile.github.io/src/pages/postgraphile/background_tasks.md

 ### Graphile Worker
 The deepest integration with a PostGraphile stack is Graphile Worker.
 It is a simple library that allows to run Node.js code reactively to database events thanks to `LISTEN/NOTIFY` (similar to how Subscriptions work).

-Tasks are backed in Postgres (it uses its own schema), and offers a simple SQL API to create jobs.
-It is as simple as
+Graphile Worker stores tasks into it's own schema within PostgreSQL, and offers a simple SQL API to create jobs.
+Queueing a job might look like:

 ```sql
 SELECT graphile_worker.add_job('hello', json_build_object('name', 'Bobby Tables'));